-2) MapReduce and Hadoop: On the other hand, Hadoop is data-centric.
-HDFS [25] is used to store and manage big data so that users are freed from the data accessing and loading steps required in MPI.
-In addition, computations are performed where the data is located to promote scalability.
+On the other hand, Hadoop is s data-centric solution.
+HDFS [24] is used to store and manage big data so that users are freed from the data accessing and loading steps required in MPI.
+Besides, to be able to process big data which cannot be held in memory, all data exchange (e.g. shuffle) in Hadoop also happen on HDFS.
+To promote scalability, computations are performed where the data is located.
 Key-Value pairs are the core data abstraction in MapReduce.
 With keys, intermediate data values are labeled and regrouped automatically without explicit communication commands.
 Hadoop is very suitable for processing records and logs, which are easy to split into small Key-Value pairs with words or lines.
 A typical record or log processing task includes information extraction and regrouping, which are easily expressed in Map-Reduce: intermediate Key-Value pairs are first extracted from records and logs in Map tasks, then regrouped in shuffling, and finally processed by Reduce tasks.
-But Hadoop is inefficient for many applications served by MPI because its control flow is constrained to Map-Shuffle-Reduce patterns.
+But Hadoop is inefficient for many applications served by MPI because its control flow is constrained to Map-Shuffle-Reduce patterns and it uses disk-based communication but not in-memory communication.

 Differences in the algorithms and data characteristics of an application also influence scheduling.
 In many scientific applications, the workload can be evenly distributed across compute nodes and in-memory communication between processes happens frequently; as a result, MPI uses static scheduling.
-But for log and record processing, the workload in each task is hard to estimate, since some tasks generate more Key-Value pairs than others and all data exchange is based on HDFS (not in-memory communication).
-Because of these, Hadoop uses dynamic scheduling.
-Hadoop also provides task-level fault tolerance, while MPI does not.
+But for log and record processing, the workload in each task is hard to estimate.
+Some tasks may generate more Key-Value pairs than others.
+Because of this, Hadoop uses dynamic scheduling and provides task speculation and fault tolerance, while MPI does not.